retrotechtive/dragon32_blitz/README.md

 UPDATE:

-The Tandy CoCo .cas and .wav files for loading into a vanilla CoCo2 is now uploaded also!
+The Tandy CoCo .cas and .wav files for loading into a vanilla CoCo2 are now uploaded also!